yugr/rust-slides/features/cons/bounds-checks/README.md

   * disables [in stdlib](https://github.com/rust-lang/rust/pull/119440)
   * [unchecked_math](https://github.com/rust-lang/rfcs/issues/2508) feature may be relevant
 - Can we somehow measure how often compiler is able to remove index checks from loops ?
+  * Probably not, removal is done deep in several LLVM opt passes when BCs can't be identified
 - Verify strange off-by-one behaviour of bounds checks (maybe a bug?) (https://users.rust-lang.org/t/rust-vs-c-vs-go-runtime-speed-comparison/104107/20)

 # Combining multiple checks not optimized